Date: Feb 12, 2018 - Feb 15, 2018

 U.S. Representative Dale E. Kildee

-If you are planning on have a side meeting or reception in conjunction with the 2017 Executive Council Winter Session please use the following form to submit your request.
+If you are planning on having a side meeting or reception in conjunction with the 2018 Executive Council Winter Session, please use the following form to submit your request.
 One of our meeting and event team members will respond to you with any questions.

 Don't forget to schedule Capitol Hill visits.
 Indian Country has major priorities to advance during this Session of Congress.
 It is important for our membership to meet with their representatives, both new and returning members, to continue educating them on issues and making them strong advocates for Indian Country.